-Class certification under Federal Rule of Civil Procedure 23(a)(1) is appropriate where a class contains so many members that joinder of all would be "impracticable."
-Here, the Settlement Classes include millions of end-payors, geographically dispersed throughout the United States.
+Class certification under Rule 23(a)(1) is appropriate where a class contains so many members that joinder of all would be "impracticable."
+Here, the Settlement Classes include millions of end-payor consumers and businesses, geographically dispersed throughout the United States.
 The number and the geographical distribution throughout the United States makes joinder impracticable.
 Therefore, this factor is satisfied.